Residence Hall Work Request

 - Click on the Residence Hall below that you wish to submit a work request in.
 This work request will be sent to the assigned Area Coordinator (AC) responsible for your Residence Hall.

-Key and Lock Changes or Mailbox Problemsmust be submitted through the Residence Life Office in North Hall (315-792-3285).
+Key and Lock Changes or Mailbox Problemsmust be submitted through the Office of Student Living and College Engagement in person at Strebel 205/206 or by phone at (315-792-3285).

-Emergency Work Orderssuch as power outages, overflowing toilets, fire alarm equipment problems, or any water leaks should be submitted through the Residence Life Office (315-792-3285) or, if after hours, Campus Safety (315-792-3046).
+Emergency Work Orderssuch as power outages, overflowing toilets, fire alarm equipment problems, or any water leaks should be submitted through the Office of Student Living and College Engagement in person at Strebel 205/206 or by phone at (315-792-3285) or, if after hours, Campus Safety (315-792-3046).